steveklabnik/jujutsu-tutorial/src/hello-world/viewing-contents.md

 The output has color, and a lot of it!
 But the most important bit is the highlights in the revision IDs and commit IDs.
 See how `yw` is in magenta, but the rest of the ID is in grey, `nkulko`?
-Similar to `git`, when talking about an ID, you only need to refer to the uniqe prefix, and not the whole ID.
+Similar to `git`, when talking about an ID, you only need to refer to the unique prefix, and not the whole ID.
 So that magenta bit is showing you said prefix; we could run commands that refer to `ywnkulko` or `yw` and they'd both work.
 Why is it two characters?
-Well, becuase we also have `yyrsmnoo`.
+Well, because we also have `yyrsmnoo`.
 But see how the middle change, `p` is the prefix and `uomrwxl` is in grey?
 Because this is the only change that starts with `p`.
 But since we have two commits starting with `y`, we need a second character to make them unique.